How to get started

-- SSH root login is enabled by default and exposed over the default SSH port.
+- SSH.
+Root login is enabled by default and exposed over the default SSH port.
 We recommend additional security measures if this port is reachable from outside your local network.
 Read more here

 Serial Console

-The serial console can connect to the BMC's to view the system's boot process, kernel messages, and other debug information.
+The serial console can connect to the BMC to view the system's boot process, kernel messages, and other debug information.
 This can be extremely useful for troubleshooting issues and understanding how the BMC firmware works and interacts with the rest of the system.
-Additionally, the USB to TTL converter cable will allow you to access the BMC's command line interface (CLI) and make configuration changes, if necessary.
+Additionally, the USB to TTL converter cable will allow you to access the BMC's command line interface (CLI) and make configuration changes if necessary.
 The username and password are the same as for SSH access.

 - User: root